When my dear Christian father was still alive, he loved the month of Ramadan.

 Now, Dad didn’t actually fast with us.
-He was a diabetic, anyway, and needed to eat frequent, small meals throughout the day.
+He was a diabetic anyway and needed to eat frequent, small meals throughout the day.

-Whether it was a few humble dishes served at our own kitchen table, or even better, an elaborate potluck composed of various international dishes cooked by our diverse community.
+Whether it was a few humble dishes served at our own kitchen table or, even better, an elaborate potluck composed of various international dishes cooked by our diverse community.

 They say the way to a man’s heart is through his stomach.
 For Dad, part of learning to appreciate Islam and love Muslims was definitely via samosas, couscous, maqlooba, and biryani!

 On the one hand, the news, TV shows, radio talk shows, and movies frequently portrayed Islam as a backward, violent, and oppressive religion.

 On the other hand, Dad could see how I willingly embraced the faith and led a life of contentment and normality within my Islamic lifestyle.

 I know it was difficult for him to see his daughter dressing differently and celebrating new holidays, but Alhamdullilah, our relationship stayed close and mutually supportive.

 He enjoyed a wonderful relationship with my husband and our children, too, and he cared about me enough to be willing to try to be open-minded about my new lifestyle, even if he didn’t agree with all of it.

 His acceptance wasn’t instantaneous, though; it took time and experience.
 And Ramadan.